 And you know what?
 You can do the same!

-If it wasn’t such a common issue, there wouldn’t be so many motivational speakers and coaches talking about this and there wouldn’t be so many well-written books on the subject.
+If it weren’t such a common issue, there wouldn’t be so many motivational speakers and coaches talking about this, and there wouldn’t be so many well-written books on the subject of procrastination.

 Listen or read what productive people have to say about overcoming procrastination and do the same as they did to become as productive as they are.
 They are humans too, you know!
 And they have the same 24 hours a day as you do.

-4. Set some goals that light the fire under you
+6. Set some goals that light a fire under you

 This tip is more on the motivational side of the coin, but it’s here for two reasons.